MatthewLM/cbitcoin/README.md

 If you wish to test the library then type:

     make test

+You can install a debug version of cbitcoin with:

+    make debug-all

+And you can build debug versions of the test executables with:

+    make debug-test

 The library will be built into a ./bin directory; there is no install target yet.